wwarthen/RomWBW/ReadMe.txt

-Transferring and flashing the System Update is accomplished in the same manner as described above in Upgrading with the required difference being that the flash application needs to be directed to complete a partial flash using the /p command line switch.
+Transferring and flashing the System Update is accomplished in the same manner as described above in Upgrading with the required difference being that the flash application needs to be directed to complete a partial flash using the /P command line switch.

-E>flash write rom.upd /p
+E>FLASH WRITE ROM.UPD /P

 RomWBW Distribution